In this post

 If you want to create a flexible benefits plan that leaves employees feeling excited and cared for, a lifestyle spending account is a great bet.
 Here are a few benefits of LSAs from an employee’s perspective:

-1. They’re incredibly flexible
+1. LSAs are incredibly flexible

 An LSA gives employees tons of options for supporting their wellness.
 That might mean a yoga class one month and a massage the next.
 While many point solutions limit employees to one type of wellness activity or merchant, an LSA allows employees to switch things up whenever the mood strikes.

 We often hear from employees that they appreciate having a carved-out bucket for wellness expenses.
-While everyone enjoys a nice massage, it’s the kind of thing that someone might feel guilty for spending money on when they could be purchasing more “practical” items.
+While everyone enjoys a nice massage, it’s the kind of treat that someone might feel guilty for spending money on when they could be purchasing more “practical” items.
 But with an LSA, employees know their employer has designated the funds to help them prioritize wellness activities.
-This encourages them to buy items or services that are crucial to their wellness but that they might not otherwise purchase.
+This encourages them to buy items or services crucial to their wellness but that they might not otherwise purchase.

 As one employee put it in a G2 review of Benepass: